...

 1. Planning Optimization

-• Maximize buildable area
+• Maximize the buildable area by calculating building coverage.

 • Identify expansion possibilities